Russia Replaces Japanese Adhesive for Military Electronics Through Import Substitution

 It operates in a temperature range from -60 to 175 degrees Celsius and is water-resistant

-The Ruselectronics holding company (part of Rostec) is conducting state tests of a unique development: an adhesive for mounting micro-assemblies and complex blocks of radio-electronic equipment, including military electronics.
+The "Rostec" holding company "Rosеlectronics" is conducting state tests of a unique development: an adhesive for mounting micro-assemblies and complex blocks of radio-electronic equipment, including military electronics.
 It will eliminate the need to purchase similar Japanese materials.

 Conductive adhesives are used to ensure reliable electrical contacts in complex-shaped structures, in micro-assemblies, and in the assembly of circuits for radio-electronic equipment for various purposes.

-They allow maintaining the deformation and dimensional stability of microcircuits: such adhesives do not require high temperatures for curing, as, for example, when mounting microcircuits using soldering or welding.
+They allow to maintain the deformation and dimensional stability of microcircuits: such adhesives do not need a high temperature for curing, as, for example, when mounting microcircuits using soldering or welding.

-The composition of the conductive adhesive developed by the Central Design Bureau of Radio Materials (part of Ruselectronics) has no analogues in Russia in terms of its characteristics.
+The composition of the conductive adhesive developed by the Central Design Bureau of Radio Materials (part of Rosеlectronics) has no analogues in Russia in terms of characteristics.
 This adhesive:

 • retains its properties at temperatures from -60 to 175 degrees Celsius at 100% ambient humidity;